wind3style/ipsec_dump/README.md

 # ipsec_dump
-IPsec ESP truffic dumper for Wireshark with saving keys which allows to decrypt ESP traffic dump on IPsec VPN local host
+IPsec ESP truffic dumper for Wireshark with saving keys which allows to decrypt ESP traffic dump on IPsec VPN local host.
+It is usefull for:
+* Capturing IP traffic of application if application works on hosts which is IPsec router.
+* IP Monitoring of your's IPsec tunnels

 ## Instruction
 * Place the files ipsec_dump.py and ipsec_dump_start_example.sh to linux OS with IPsec VPN